HL7/fhir-patient-correction/input/pagecontent/examples.md

 #### Use Case 5: Patient Requests a Correction to Their Medical Record and Later Sends an Update to Their Correction Request.

+#### User Story

-1. A patient reviews the records received from a provider (most likely this review is of the electronic health information accessed on their personal health record application).
-1. The patient determines that it contains one or more errors or discrepancies.
-1. The patient enters a correction request using their application.
-The request can be a simple unstructured request,but can also contain additional structured information to provide context or to pinpoint the error and the fix.
+Barbara reviews her records received from a provider on their personal health record application and notices that it contains a few discrepancies.
+Using her PHR, she enters a correction request containing an unstructured request and some additional structured information to provide context to help pinpoint the error and the fix.

-1. The application (CorrectionRequester) sends the correction request to the appropriate provider system (RequestFulfiller) and gets an acknowledgement that the request has been received.
+THe PHR sends the correction request to her provider system and gets an acknowledgement that the request has been received.

-1. The patient later determines the Correction Request is incorrect or incomplete.
-For example, the patient may have entered the wrong information, or may want to add a supporting attachment, or a list of contacts to notify upon correction completion.
+She later determines the Correction Request is incorrect as she has entered some wrong information, and also wants to add a list of contacts to notify upon correction completion.

-1. Their application (CorrectionRequestor) sends an updated correction request to the provider system (RequestFulfiller).
-1. The provider system updates the correction request accordingly and continues processing it.
+THe PHR sends an updated correction request to the provider system  and the provider system updates the correction request accordingly and continues processing it.

 <figure>
 {%include use-case-4.svg%}